jbandlow/sage-explorer/README.md

-sage-explorer: a tool for exploring Sage objects and connections between them
+Sage Explorer: a tool for exploring Sage objects and connections between them

 It displays a Sage object, some relevant information about this object, and links to related objects (those that can be obtained using